major/supernova/README.md

 ##### Debug override

-You may optionally pass `--debug` as the first argument (before the environment argument) to inject the `NOVACLIENT_DEBUG=1` option into the process environment to see additional debug information about the requests being made to the API:
+You may optionally pass `--debug` as the first argument (before the environment argument) to see additional debug information about the requests being made to the API:

     supernova --debug production list